-“You look better then the last time I saw you,” Bill said, as they made their way out of the station.
-They were going to be apparating home and needed a quite place to do so; either Fleur or Bill would side along apparate Louis.
+“You look better than the last time I saw you,” Bill said, as they made their way out of the station.
+They were going to be apparating home and needed a quiet place to do so; either Fleur or Bill would side along apparate Louis.

 “Have you heard anymore from Freya?”
 Bill asked, as the family walked towards an alleyway to apparate away from.

 “Don’t worry; I’ll take you over to see her, her dad can’t stop you from seeing her when you have things to discuss.”
 Bill said, taking a hold of his son’s arm so he could apparate them home.